AliRezaJoodi/AVR_Projects/RelayRemoteController_DTMF/README.md

-## Relay Remote Controller, DialTone, 8CH
+## Relay Remote Controller, DTMF, 8CH
 Note: This is just a prototype and needs improvement.

 ### Photo